andrewbranch/draft-js-transactions/README.md

 1. [Open an issue](https://github.com/andrewbranch/draft-js-transactions/issues/new) describing what you’d like to do
 2. Fork this repo
 3. If you’re adding a feature, make sure new code is covered by tests.
 If you’re fixing a bug, demonstrate the failure by writing a new failing test first.
+4. If you’ve added to or changed the API, update this README.
-4. Test your changes with `npm test`.
+5. Test your changes with `npm test`.
-5. Submit a PR referencing the issue you created in step 1.
+6. Submit a PR referencing the issue you created in step 1.
 CI will ensure that tests pass and coverage hasn’t decreased.